duthied/Free-Friendika/doc/smarty3-templates.md

 ### field_custom.tpl

-A customizeable template to include a custom element in the form with the usual surroundings, Field parameter:
+A customizable template to include a custom element in the form with the usual surroundings, Field parameter:

 0. Name of the field,